 - University Village.
 Not far from Molly Moon’s on the south side of University Village, the women’s lounge at this very family-friendly shopping center has plush couches, changing tables and even a small play area for toddlers.
 “This was my go-to when my little was nursing,” says one reader.

 - Pacific Science Center.
-The nursing room at Pacific Science Center, located in the toddler play area, is appropriately play-friendly with some books and toys for your older kids, according to a reader.
+The nursing room at Pacific Science Center, located adjacent to the toddler play area, is appropriately play-friendly with some books and toys for your older kids, according to a reader.
 (We’re not sure on the outlets and other pumping amenities.)
 There are also family restrooms on the lower level of Building 3, and changing tables in both men’s and women’s restrooms.

 - Seattle Art Museum.
-The Moms Pump Here app reports that there is a dedicated nursing area at SAM, in a converted dressing room, with a desk-like shelf and a restroom nearby.
+The Moms Pump Here app reports that there is a dedicated nursing area at SAM, located in a converted dressing room, with a desk-like shelf and a restroom nearby.

 - Bill and Melinda Gates Foundation.
 The Gates Foundation has a nursing room for employees and visiting moms, which includes a comfy chair, table, sink and hand sanitizer.